animatedmax/spring-data-geode/src/main/markdown/index.md

 <td class="icon"><div class="title">
 Tip
 </div></td>
-<td class="content">Spring Data for Apache Geode includes a
+<td class="content">Spring Data for GemFire includes a
 <code>suppress-import-on-init</code> attribute on the
 <code>&lt;gfe-data:snapshot-service&gt;</code> element to suppress the
 configured Snapshot Service from trying to import data into the cache or